Mike Blamires Tackles The Daddy Of Ultra Marathons

 Mike trained for over 9 months and, rattling up 75 to 100 mile runs in the process.

-Once the race was underway, the City performed the remarkable feat of stopping Athens rush hour as the race headed out from Athens to the cheers of the crowd and drivers alike, then to the coast and across to the Peloponnese.
+Once the race was underway, the City Police performed the remarkable feat of stopping Athens rush hour traffic as the race headed out from Athens to the cheers of the crowd and drivers alike, then to the coast and across to the Peloponnese.

 A few less picturesque industrial areas eventually gave way to scenic Mediterranean coastline as Mike strode on through ever increasing temperatures.
 This is a very personal challenge but the international competitors chat and encourage each other along.
 Word gets round of strugglers and Mike found himself dipping in and out of conversations with a number of international athletes.
 Checkpoints were every 3 or 4 km, offering a chance to refuel on food, drink and to cool down with wet sponges.